alexeyev/GraphQSat-CUDA-11.3/README.md

 Can Q-learning with Graph Networks learn a Generalizable Branching Heuristic for a SAT solver?

+## Why another fork?

+To make stuff work with fresher versions of... everything.

 ## How to add metadata for evaluation

 ```python3 add_metadata.py --eval-problems-paths <path_to_folder_with_cnf>```